larryfenn/stofib/readme.md

 ### Golden section search

 ## At the discrete level
-## Bisection search with backtracking
+Compare these two:
-## Bayesian bisection search using the fixed probability measure from the GSS step.
+### Bisection search with backtracking

-## Put together:
+### Bayesian bisection search using the fixed probability measure from the GSS step.

-### Compare all four
+# Use
-# stofib
+Run file; output data will be stuck into "records.csv"